Harshakuncha/Green-AI/README.md

 - **Sustainable Best Practices**: Guidelines and examples for eco-friendly AI development.
 - **Open Source**: Free to use, modify, and contribute to—because sustainability is a collective effort!

-## 🛠️ Getting Started

-Ready to make your AI greener?
-Follow these steps to get up and running:

 ### Prerequisites
 - Python 3.8+
 - Git
-- A passion for sustainability 🌍

 ### Installation
 1. Clone the repository: